sebasmonia/pepita/README.md

 ## Parametrized queries

-You can store parameters in a query text, and you will be prompted for replaments when using `pepita-search-at-point`.
+You can store parameters in a query text, and you will be prompted for replacements when using `pepita-search-at-point`.
 This can be super handy if you are building a library of common queries.
 Let's say you have the following line in a text or org file:

 `index=some_application_name TheWorstExceptionEver "%%SomeText%%"  Hostname=%%The host%%`